tink-ab/tink-link-ios/README.md

 ## Prerequisites

 1. Go to [Set up your Tink Console account](https://docs.tink.com/resources/getting-started/set-up-your-account) and follow the steps to create a Console account and an app.
 Make a note of your `client_id`.
 2. In Console, go to **App settings** > API client.
 In the Redirect URIs section, select **Add new redirect URI**.
 Add a redirect URI to your app.
-Your redirect URI needs a scheme and host, for example: `awesomeApp://callback`.
+Your redirect URI requires a scheme and host, for example: `awesomeApp://callback`.

 ## Requirements